Associate professor of practice

 Patrice Rushen is an award-winning musician and composer who is also one of the most sought after artists in the music industry.
 She is a classically trained pianist who originally found success in the 70’s and 80’s with her signature fusion of jazz, pop and R&B. During this era, she composed and recorded the hit song, “Forget Me Nots,” which has been frequently covered and sampled by other artists.
-Rushen is also a four-time, Grammy nominee who has composed scores for movies and television.
+Rushen is also a four-time Grammy nominee who has composed scores for movies and television.
 She has been the first female musical director for many of the entertainment industry’s top award shows, which include the Grammy Awards, the Emmy Awards, the People’s Choice Awards, the NAACP Image Awards and HBO’s “Comic Relief V.”

-Rushen received an Honorary Doctorate of Music degree in 2005, from Boston’s prestigious Berklee College of Music for her “outstanding contribution to music and culture” where she is also the Ambassador For Artistry In Education.
+Considered one of the world’s top jazz pianists, she has performed with and produced for such esteemed artists as Stevie Wonder, Herbie Hancock, Prince, Nancy Wilson, Sheena Easton, Carlos Santana and Freddie Hubbard.
+She is an award-winning composer of symphonic music, some of which was commissioned by the Detroit Symphony Orchestra.
+Rushen received an Honorary Doctorate of Music degree in 2005 from Boston’s prestigious Berklee College of Music for her “outstanding contribution to music and culture” where she is also the Ambassador For Artistry In Education.
 Most recently, she has been appointed Chair of Popular Music at the USC Thornton School of Music.

 Patrice Rushen also spends time working with the Los Angeles Cultural Affairs Department, NARAS “Grammy In The Schools” program, the Young Musicians Program in Northern California and other organizations dedicated to establishing music education and mentorship programs for underserved youth.